 For almost two decades, Harbor Breeze Cruises has provided top of the line Long Beach whale watching excursions to individuals and families from across the globe.
 We are the top destination for whale watching in Long Beach, bringing stunning sea life up close and personal to spectators on our fleet of safe and comfortable boats.
 The best part of a Long Beach whale watching trip with Harbor Breeze Cruises?
 You never know what you might see!
 You could catch a glimpse of the majestic Pacific Gray Whale during its annual migration from Alaska.
 Or, you just might see the incredible Humpback Whale flip breach the surface.
 No matter the time of day or season, creatures of the sea are never far from view, from Blue Whales, Orcas, Fin Whales, Minke Whales to dolphins, and so much more.

 Each Long Beach whale watching cruise with Harbor Breeze is conducted by a knowledgeable captain expertly trained in manning your vessel while also providing comprehensive narration of the marine life you see.
 Individuals of all ages will love their one of a kind adventure out on the water.
-We proudly offer morning tours for those early birds who just can’t wait to locate Long Beach’s spectacular sea mammals.
-Additionally, afternoon departures are available for those that prefer.
+We proudly offer morning Long Beach whale watching tours for those early birds who just can’t wait to locate Long Beach’s spectacular sea mammals.
+Additionally, afternoon departures for Long Beach whale watching are available for those that prefer.
 No matter the tour you choose, we guarantee a fun-filled journey you’ll remember for years to come.
-Join Harbor Breeze Cruises on an exciting California whale watching journey to view some of the largest mammals on the planet.
+Join Harbor Breeze Cruises Long Beach whale watching tours on an exciting California whale watching journey to view some of the largest mammals on the planet.

 Purchase Online and Save!

-Regular walk up price: Adults $45/M-F, $50/Sat-Sun, Senior Citizens $40, Children $30
+Regular walk up price: Adults $50/M-F, $55/Sat-Sun & holidays.
+Senior Citizens $45.
+Children $35